paulzeitz/paulzeitz.github.io/Momath.md

 <h3> Exhibit Tangents, March  30, 2022 (Blooms and tilings)</h3>

+* **Blooms**
-* **Blooms**  There are a number of nice videos about phyllotaxis and the golden ratio.
+ * There are a number of nice videos about phyllotaxis and the golden ratio.
 Vi Hart has a nice 3-part series.
 Search for "Doodling in Math: Spirals, Fibonacci, and Being a Plant" and don't forget to find all three parts.
 [This](https://www.mathsisfun.com/numbers/nature-golden-ratio-fibonacci.html) website  includes an applet that shows how different turn angles produce different plant growths.
-There are many videos about John Edmark's work, several   made by the Exploratorium museum in San Francisco, for example, this [website](https://www.exploratorium.edu/video/art-john-edmark).
+ * There are many videos about John Edmark's work, several   made by the Exploratorium museum in San Francisco, for example, this [website](https://www.exploratorium.edu/video/art-john-edmark).
+The *Vimeo* video that I shared is [here](https://vimeo.com/117674269).
+ * Here are several **Processing** files.
 * **Penrose tiles** There is a huge literature out there, but the best start is Martin Gardner's essays which can be found in chapters 1 and 2 of his book, *Penrose Tiles to Trapdoor Ciphers*.
 [This](http://www.scienceu.com/geometry/articles/tiling/penrose.html) is an excellent site (make sure to find all the pages, not just the introduction), and  try this [website](https://misc.0o0o.org/penrose/) for constructing your own random tilings.

 For more information, please contact Paul Zeitz, zeitzp (at) usfca . edu